DNNCommunity/DNNDocs/content/guides/tutorials/about-themes/index.md

 ### Page Layout and Container
 The Layout and/or container you set for a Page, will overrule the Portals Layout & container.
+> [!NOTE]
-*Please note that child pages do not automatically inherit this setting.
-You can manually copy this to all child page though, but new child-pages will not inherit the Page Layout or Container.*
+> Child pages do not automatically inherit this setting.
+You can manually copy this to all child pages, but new child pages will not inherit the Page Layout or Container.*

 ### Module Container
-In the Module settings, you can set a specific Container for a Module.
-This will overrule the previous settings, only for that Module.
+In the Module settings, you can set a specific Container for that Module.
+This will overrule the previous settings, but only for that Module.

 ### Pane Container
-In some cases, you already know that for a certain Pane the Module would all need a specific Container.
+In some cases, you may know that modules within a certain Pane in the layout all need a specific Container.
-To make the life of a site Administrator easier you can set the default Container for the Modules placed in a Pane.
+In that case, to make the life of a site Administrator easier, you can set the default Container for the Modules placed in that Pane.
-This will overrule the settings for the Portal and the Page, but not for a module.
+This will override the settings for the Portal and the Page, but not for a module.
-Any module placed in that Pane will load the assigned Pane Container, unless this has been overruled in the Module settings.
+Any module placed in that Pane will load the assigned Pane Container, unless this has been explicitly set in the Module settings.
-You change this in the [Layout].ascx file, there's no setting for this in the DNN Admin Interface.
+You cannot make this change in the DNN Admin interface.
+Instead, you change this in the `[Layout].ascx` file.
-Set the Pane container in your "[Layout].ascx" file by adding the **ContainerSrc** attribute.
+Set the Pane container in your `[Layout].ascx` file by adding the `**ContainerSrc**` attribute.
-The path should consist of the Containers Root Folder name and the name of the [Container].ascx to load.
+The path should consist of the Containers Root Folder name and the name of the `[Container].ascx` to load.

 ~~~html
 <div class="pane pane-bottom" id="BottomPaneFullWidth" ContainerSrc="MyContainer/NoTitle.ascx" runat="server" />